waterval-project/emotext/README.md

 In the first line make a backgroud gradient in the other lines make a paragraph colored If a line have only emoticon then next paragraphs are as this color style

-ON THE FIRST LINE
+ON THE FIRST LINE   WidthSymbol or/and brightness or/and emoticon or/and+space  phase +space numOfColors(default 100)

 :-(_:-) Dark to Vivid

 ..
-Short paragraph at the first line
+Short paragraph (WidthSymbol)

+DDDDD  brighter and brighter.
+Five D is White

+Example:

+..DD:-) 2 10

 ON THE FIRST LINE AND AT THE BEGINNING OF A LINE